Lightstreamer/Lightstreamer-example-StockList-client-gwt/README.md

 ## Details

-This page uses the <b>JavaScript Client API for Lightstreamer</b> to handle the communications with Lightstreamer Server and uses a <b>GWT FlexTable</b> to display the real-time data pushed by Lightstreamer.<br>
+This page uses the <b>Web Client SDK API for Lightstreamer</b> to handle the communications with Lightstreamer Server and uses a <b>GWT FlexTable</b> to display the real-time data pushed by Lightstreamer.<br>

 The demo includes the following client-side functionalities:
 * A [Subscription](https://lightstreamer.com/api/ls-web-client/latest/Subscription.html) containing 10 items, subscribed to in <b>MERGE</b> mode.